DLR-AMR/t8code_JOSS/paper.md

-![Left: Quad-tree of an exemplary forest mesh consisting of two trees ($\text{k}_{\text{0}}$, $\text{k}_{\text{1}}$) distributed over three parallel processes P0 to P2.
+![Left: Quad-tree of an exemplary forest mesh consisting of two trees ($\text{k}_{\text{0}}$, $\text{k}_{\text{1}}$) distributed over three parallel processes p0 to p2.
 The SFC is represented by a black curve tracing only the finest elements (leaf nodes) of each tree.
-Right: Sketch of the associated hybrid mesh refined up to level three.\label{fig:SpaceFillingCurves}](pics/t8code_sfc_hybrid.png)
+Right: Sketch of the associated mixed shape mesh refined up to level three.\label{fig:SpaceFillingCurves}](pics/t8code_sfc_hybrid.png)

 # Performance